dngda/self-bot/data/README.md

-### use this folder to store runtime configuration data
+### Use this folder to store configuration data at runtime